kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/02_ktor-jvm.md

 Let's switch closer to the code.
-We will open a [Ktor](https://ktor.io) web server application written in Kotlin/JVM and port it to the Multiplatform project.
+We will open a [Ktor](https://ktor.io) web server application written in Kotlin/JVM and port it to the Multiplatform project or MPP project.

-It is time to clone the [github.com/kotlin-hands-on/intro-mpp](https://github.com/kotlin-hands-on/intro-mpp) repository and open `step-001` branch.
+It is the time to clone the [github.com/kotlin-hands-on/intro-mpp](https://github.com/kotlin-hands-on/intro-mpp) repository and open `step-001` branch.
 We may also just download the [archive](https://github.com/kotlin-hands-on/intro-mpp/archive/step-001.zip)